Edexcel Physics Waves Revision Notes

 Simple Explanation

 Waves are like ripples on a pond; they move energy around without moving the water itself.
-There are two main types: transverse waves, where the movement is up and down, and longitudinal waves, where the movement is back and forth.
-Waves have different features like how long they are (wavelength) and how fast they move (speed).
-Understanding these features helps us learn how waves behave in different situations.
+There are two main types: longitudinal waves, where the movement is back and forth, and transverse waves, where the movement is up and down.
+Key features of waves include how long they are (wavelength), how fast they move (speed), and how many waves pass by in a second (frequency).
+Understanding these properties helps us learn about sound, light, and other wave phenomena.

 Memory Trick